insected/bobbae_gcp-wiki/IAM.md

 ## Delegated role grants

-[Delegated role grants](https://cloud.google.com/iam/docs/setting-limits-on-granting-roles) is a new feature in GCP that allows organization administrators to control which roles a user can grant or revoke even when the user has setIamPolicy permission on a resource.
+[Delegated role grants](https://cloud.google.com/iam/docs/setting-limits-on-granting-roles) is a feature in GCP that allows organization administrators to control which roles a user can grant or revoke even when the user has setIamPolicy permission on a resource.

 https://medium.com/google-cloud/managing-gcp-service-usage-through-delegated-role-grants-a843610f2226